To qualify as a Certified Museum the organization must meet all criteria as defined in the Certified Museum Guidelines.

 Applications for certification are accepted throughout the year.
 Only applicants meeting the Certified Museum Guidelines will be considered.
 Complete the Application Form and follow the instructions for submittal.

 AHS provides support to Certified Museums through a grant program, administered annually.
 Certified Museums may apply annually for a grant of up to $2,000 for projects pertaining to the preservation and exhibition of Arizona history.
 Grant Applications are mailed to Certified Museums in April.
-Applications for 2018 must be returned by August 31, 2018.
+Applications for 2019 must be returned by June 30, 2019.
 Qualified museums should review Grant Guidelines prior to completing the Grant Application Form.
-Grantees must file a Final Report by June 30 of the following year.
+Grantees must file a Grant Final Report by June 30 of the following year.